AdventuresInProgramming/reliability_GUI/README.md

     The output is shown in the files tab under output.xlsx as a default. it contains the ranges of parameters as well as the likelihood figure if you are interested.

-2. Two Population Comparison
+2. Two Population Comparison:

     Select the distributions to use from the dropdown menu Click on generate graph and the programme will calculate. the graph should show up in the window.
     Saving the graphs can be done from the pop-up graph window

-3. Optimal Replacement
+3. Optimal Replacement:

     insert the parameters. no excel file is needed

 """